djdjz7/pix-mcp/README.md

      }
    }
    ```
-5. Live preview will be on http://localhost:5173 by default, have fun!
+5. Live preview will be on http://localhost:5173 by default, you can also download
+the image on http://localhost:3000/, have fun!

 ## Q&A